Ep 5 – Dale Bredesen – Reversing Alzheimer’s Fate

 Emily: And so that brings me to the, I feel like there’s a lot of controversy, at least in my sort of cursory knowledge of this idea of like women are developing Alzheimer’s at a greater rate because they live longer versus some drop in estrogen around the time of menopause.

 Dr. Bredesen: So first of all, one of those is a mechanism drop in estrogen.
-The other one is an A registration of the real world on a sense or sensing instr… More, they live longer.
+The other one is an observation, they live longer.
 So they’re probably both correct.
 So yes, women live longer, but even if you take age into account, they still get Alzheimer’s at a higher rate.
 So there is something you’re right about being female that increases your risk for Alzheimer’s.
 And yes, one of the possibilities is that men, when they decrease their testosterone, as you know, it goes array rather slowly over many years.
 Whereas women with menopause do tend overall to have a more rapid drop.
 Is that the reason that there’s more?
 It’s not known.
 It is certainly one of the possibilities.